Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 *-> Escalation Rate: High escalation rates for particular topics are "red flag" drivers.
 Use the Escalation Rate Drivers chart to see which topics most frequently force a hand-off to a human agent, indicating where the AI's knowledge or logic is insufficient.

-Incorrect:

-[Not B] To locate and resolve inaccuracies in your Microsoft Copilot Studio agent, you can leverage the Analytics tab to examine session data and outcomes.

-1. Use Session Outcomes to Identify Failure Points The Analytics dashboard categorizes "Engaged" [D] sessions into three primary outcomes that highlight where the agent is failing:

-Escalated: These sessions reached the "Escalate" [D] system topic or a "Transfer Conversation" node.
-High escalation rates for specific topics often indicate that the knowledge base lacks the depth to answer those queries.

-Abandoned: These sessions ended without being resolved or escalated [D].
-This often happens when users get frustrated by repetitive or inaccurate answers and close the chat.

-Resolved [D]: These are successful sessions.
-If a session is marked Resolved (Confirmed), the user explicitly verified the answer was helpful.
-If it is Resolved (Implied), the agent assumed success because the user didn't ask further questions, which can sometimes mask inaccuracies.

 ### QUESTION 15